 Free Password Manager Software

-Learn more about the best free password manager software with frequently asked questions and free trial options.
+Learn more about the best free password manager software with frequently asked questions.

 The SMB Guide is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 Learn more

-A password manager - also known as a password keeper or password vault - is a program that securely stores all of your personal and password information on a computer or online account.
-Free password managers are easy to use and include features such as encrypted passwords, autofill, and multi-factor authentication.
+A password manager is a program that securely stores all of your personal and password information on a computer or online account.
+Also known as password keepers or password vaults, free password managers are easy to use and include features such as encrypted passwords, autofill, and multi-factor authentication.

 Read More:

-Best Password Manager Software for 2019 - Learn more about paid Password Manager Software options.
+Best Password Manager Software - Learn more about paid password manager software options.

-Blur is a highly recommended password manager that offers a wide range of useful features.
-It provides payment protection, spam blocking, web browsing that is invisible to advertisers, and privacy from cyber criminals, among many others.
+Abine Blur is a highly recommended password manager that offers a wide range of useful features.
+It provides payment protection, spam blocking, web browsing that is invisible to advertisers, and privacy from cybercriminals, among many others.

-Additionally, Blur is able import passwords from other password managers, including Dashlane, AgileBits, and 1Password.
+Additionally, Abine Blur is able to import passwords from other password managers, including Dashlane, AgileBits, and 1Password.

 Things to Consider When Evaluating Free Password Manager Software: